pinosante/VAM-Character-Fusion/README.md

 6. Keep adding morphs from this list to both appearances, until both appearances contain all the morphs in the list from the above step.
 7. If a morph is new for an appearance (because it originally came from the other appearance), set it 0.
 8. Now we do crossover: create the morphs for the child, by looping through all the available morphs in the list from (5) and randomly copying the values from this morph from either parent 1 or parent 2.
 9. After that, apply mutation: this is a non uniform mutation.
 This link explains how it works https://www.geeksforgeeks.org/mutation-algorithms-for-real-valued-parameters-ga/.
-Very simply put you choose one morph at random, and changes it number while making sure the random chosen number stays between 0.0 and 1.0.
-I use `b = 0.5` as a parameter btw.
+Very simply put, you choose one morph at random and change its number while making sure the random chosen number stays between 0.0 and 1.0.
+By the way, `b = 0.5` is used as a parameter.
 10. Choose the appearance either from parent 1 or parent 2 (depending on the choice for "parent template" by the user.
 11. Overwrite the morphs from that appearance by the generated morphs for the child.
 12. Save the new child appearance.